 *Additional documentation may be requested if you wish to advertise specialist services.

-Once you’ve been successfully validated by our compliance team, it’s your responsibility to keep your documents up to date.
+Once our compliance team has successfully validated you, it’s your responsibility to keep your documents updated.
 Failure to do so will result in the following:

-If you fail to update your account with valid credentials after you’ve been given a warning and account restriction, we have the right to revoke your membership as a result of ongoing non-compliance.
+If you fail to update your account with valid credentials after you’ve been given a warning and account restriction, we have the right to revoke your membership due to ongoing non-compliance.

 Newly incorporated member businesses